-Unfortunately we know that CSE can happen to any child, from any background, in any community; this makes it difficult to target preventative work or identify which parents we should be advising about what risk.
+Unfortunately we know that exploitation can happen to any child, from any background, in any community; this makes it difficult to target preventative work or identify which parents we should be advising about what risk.
 We know that some issues make young people more vulnerable than others, these include, amongst others, being missing from home, grooming, online safety, sexting; so we have decided to put together a small sample of the huge array of information and advice that is available to parents regarding these issues.
 We feel these represent a good taster for parents looking to support and protect their child with regards to these issues, but know that there is a huge amount of information available online for those who are able to search for it.

 We hope you find this information useful and a starting point for efforts to keep your child safe.
 We advise talking to your child about where they go and who they communicate with online as a good start to understanding their internet use so that you can help keep them safe.